-Who this guide is for: This guide is for readers who are specifically interested in citrine and want a clear, practical explanation of what it symbolizes in jewelry use, everyday wear, and goal-setting routines.
+Who this guide is for: Readers who are specifically interested in citrine and want a clear, practical explanation of what it traditionally symbolizes in jewelry use, everyday wear, and goal-focused routines.

-How this guide was prepared: This article was written as Tittac’s dedicated citrine profile page, using stone-specific symbolism, practical styling guidance, and careful handoffs to broader intention, ritual, and care pages where needed.
+How this guide was prepared: This article was rebuilt as Tittac’s dedicated citrine profile page.
+It keeps the focus on citrine only, uses careful symbolic language, and hands off broader intention, ritual, styling, and care questions to their proper owner pages.

 Quick Answer

-This article discusses jewelry in a symbolic, spiritual-wellness, or mindfulness-oriented way.
-It is not medical treatment and should not replace professional advice or care.
+Important: This article discusses citrine in a symbolic, spiritual, and mindfulness-oriented context.
+It does not make medical claims and should not replace diagnosis, treatment, therapy, medication, professional care, or financial judgment.

 Table of Contents